Welch plug removal and installation for the Walbro WG series carburetor

 Exactly center the punch, rod, or bolt on top of the plug and tap it gently with a small hammer making the convex surface of the plug flat.
 This seals the plug.
 The plug must be flat or it may interfere with the operation of the metering lever diaphragm.
 If the plug leaks, the idle mixture needle will not work well.

 The finished Welch plug.
 When the convex surface is flattened, the plug expands and tightly seals the well with the help of the nail polish.
+Note: Remove any exposed nail polish, if used, with acetone (nail polish remover).

 Reassemble the carburetor, adjust, and test.